Team Philippe MARIN

 • Interactomics and neuropathologies

-• Microbiota, serotonin and Alzheimer’s disease
+• Microbiota, serotonin and neurodegenerative diseases

 • Protein trafficking and neurodegenerative diseases